flux-framework/flux-core/doc/man1/flux-exec.rst

 .. option:: -d, --dir=DIR

-   Set the working directory of remote *COMMANDS* to *DIR*.
+   Set the working directory of remote *COMMAND* to *DIR*.
 The default is to propagate the current working directory of flux-exec(1).

 .. option:: -r, --rank=NODESET